 #12.
 Bring the baby monitor.

 If you have a little one, whether or not you'll have separate sleeping quarters in your accommodations, you might want to bring the baby monitor with you.
 Babies, oftentimes will wake up on vacation because they aren't familiar with their surroundings, even if they are usually great sleepers!
 We took a trip to Cape Cod, and stayed at the Green Harbor Resort in a cottage when my second daughter, Chloë, was under a year old.
 I really wish I had brought the baby monitor.
 We spent a lot of time that week on the deck outside watching my older daughter play with some friends she met.
 It would have been really convenient to not have to go in and out of the house to check on the baby when she napped!
-This video monitor has lasted us over ten years!
-It's still going strong with baby number three.
+This video monitor has lasted us over 11 years and it's still going strong!

 #13.
 Don't forget to bring your toddler's sleep essentials.